shaerul/ELK-Stack-Project/Exploring-Kibana_A_Case_Study.md

 6. Finish your investigation with a short overview of your insights.

   - What do you think the user was doing?
+     - Downloading a css layout, specifically a "pretty" one.

   - Was the file they downloaded malicious?
 If not, what is the file used for?
+    - Likely it is not malicious, it is a stylesheet or layout for a webpage element.
+This is used for asthetics and theming.

   - Is there anything that seems suspicious about this activity?
+    - Not particularly without seeing the actual file itself.
+This would be considered a normal action when visiting a webpage.

    - Is any of the traffic you inspected potentially outside of compliance guidlines?
+     - Unless there is a data download or bandwidth cap of some sort, this looks like it falls within normal user behavior.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.